If you want to create an online course or coaching program, you need a membership site.

 - Flexibility — You can use the thousands of existing WordPress plugins and themes to create pretty much any functionality you want.

 - Control — You have more control over your customers and can better monitor their usage.

 - Integration — You can link up your email list, affiliate system, and forum, all with one login.

 - Better User Experience — Instead of redirecting to a site that doesn’t look like your main blog, with WordPress you can have your membership area look exactly like your public site.

 Setting up WordPress as a membership site can be complex and be time-consuming.
 But the rewards this can be well worth the cost, time, and effort.
 And if you need assistance, I offer WordPress consulting.

 If you vary from my list of recommended plugins, do so at your own risk.

 What’s Needed for a Membership Site?

 Membership sites have some key functionality that is required:

 - Shopping Cart — Take orders and process credit cards.

 - Membership Area — Password-protect the membership area from public access.

 - Learning Management System — Create courses and break out into individual lessons.

 - Affiliate Program — Support for an affiliate program (in my eyes, a key point to growing your membership quickly).

 - Customer Management — Add and remove customers with ease.
 Allow for changing users.

 - Email Notifications — Make sure emails sent from WordPress get delivered.

 - Auditing — Allow only paying members access to private content and prevent the sharing of accounts.

 - Video Hosting — Allow video hosting that doesn’t permit non-members to watch the videos without paying.

 - Third-Party Integration — Extend the membership area by using other services not built into a membership plugin.

 Let’s discuss each functionality and what I recommend.

 Shopping Cart – ThriveCart

 ThriveCart can do a lot and is the perfect tool for accepting online payments.
-Yes, MemberMouse and LearnDash both have built-in shopping carts, but these platforms are like toys compared to what ThriveCart can do.
+Yes, LearnDash has a built-in shopping cart, but these platforms are like toys compared to what ThriveCart can do.